-- Modify a Minor Game

-- Fitness Testing Results Analysis
+- Movement Analysis

-- Cultural and Historical Activity Research
+- Community Facilities and Access Audit

-- Performing of Roles in a SEPEP (Sport Education for Physical Education Program) unit
+- Performing of Roles in a SEPEP (Sport Education for Physical Education Program) unit.

 Contact Person: Hadleigh Sirett

 HUMANITIES

 In Humanities students will have the opportunity to actively engage in 21st century skills through learning activities that encourage critical thinking and problem-solving, social and cultural awareness.
 Students will actively participate in collaborative learning and be given opportunities to show initiative, be self-directed and develop the foundational literacy skills of ICT, financial, cultural and civic literacy.